Caroline Dries: Batwoman

-September 11, 2001, experience
+September 11, 2001 experience

 At 08:46 on 9/11, Dries and her roommate Megan were sleeping in at their New York University dormitory.
 They were awakened when American Airlines Flight 11 hit the North Tower.
 Dries began videotaping the crash scene with a camcorder she got about a week prior, while other dorm members came into the room.
 About fifteen minutes later, while zooming in on people jumping out of the building (which she thought was debris, specifically mentioning chairs in the tape), the South Tower was hit; Megan began screaming while Dries said "Oh my God!" repeatedly and questioning what to do when they realized it was a deliberate attack.
-Due to the camera initially being on the North Tower, the actual collision was not captured by her.
+Due to the camera initially being on the North Tower, she did not capture the actual collision.
 Horrified, Megan began packing a few belongings in an attempt to flee the scene, with Dries following.
 When they got out of the building, they noticed that everyone else was equally confused.
 With no leads and not feeling safe, they went back to their dorm and watched the scene with their friends.
 As they were about to drink apple juice mixed with vodka, Megan (while the camera was on her) looked back at the tower and screamed again; Dries turned the camera back to show the South Tower collapsing.
 Everyone continued to remain in the room until after the North Tower collapsed.

 Dries' footage was used in the 2008 History Channel documentary 102 Minutes That Changed America.